bronna/iepdata/codebase.md

     let mapElement
     let simulation
-    let nodes = []  // Will store our circle data
+    let nodes = []  // Will store our circle data let mapReady = false // Flag to track if the map is ready to render

     // Find the bounds encompassing all districts in the state let minLng = Infinity, minLat = Infinity, maxLng = -Infinity, maxLat = -Infinity;